 Let’s examine one other main difference between a traditional and product-led GTM.
-In the latter, companies focus on driving prospects to try their product, instead of driving them to lead forms and then bombarding them with a bunch of nurturing emails.
+In the latter, companies focus on driving prospects to try their product instead of driving them to lead forms and then bombarding them with a bunch of nurturing emails.
 This strategy goes nowhere without prospects filling out lead forms, and one study found that lead forms are filled out on average only 11 percent of the time.

-Marketing teams spend a majority of their resources and efforts nurturing leads that are never going to convert.
-If you still use lead forms and MQLs to generate leads, ask yourself: What percentage of your lead data is garbage (bogus data provided by those filling out your lead forms)?
-In other words, how much of it is inaccurate data, or from people who aren’t truly prospective customers?
-What percentage of your MQLs fall outside of your ideal customer profile (e.g., two-person startups, students, or maybe even competitors)?
+Marketing teams spend most of their resources and efforts nurturing leads that will never convert.
+If you still use lead forms and MQLs to generate leads, ask yourself, “What percentage of your lead data is garbage (bogus data provided by those filling out your lead forms)?”
+In other words, how much of it is inaccurate data or from people who aren’t truly prospective customers?
+What percentage of your MQLs fall outside your ideal customer profile (e.g., two-person startups, students, or maybe even competitors)?

 A poor lead conversion rate is partly due to a very low buying intent among prospects that fill out a lead form.
 On the other hand, signing up for a free trial or freemium product shows a higher interest in your product.
-Also, a free trial entices prospects to use accurate credentials, since the confirmation process is often a required step for getting meaningful access to the product.
+Also, a free trial entices prospects to use accurate credentials since the confirmation process is often a required step for getting meaningful access to the product.

-In this approach, lead nurturing based only on contact information (demographic data) and marketing activities (opened email, visited web pages) can’t be very effective.
-Nurturing and scoring techniques become arbitrary marketing, automating and personalizing interactions with prospects based on data that is only minimally correlated with buying intent.
-Plus, most organizations cannot personalize email nurturing campaigns, because they lack customer in-product behavioral data.
+In this approach, lead nurturing based only on the contact information (demographic data) and marketing activities (opened email, visited web pages).
+As a result, Nurturing and scoring techniques become arbitrary marketing, automating and personalizing interactions with prospects based on data that is only minimally correlated with buying intent.
+Plus, most organizations cannot personalize email nurturing campaigns because they lack customer in-product behavioral data.

-What Are Product Qualified Leads?
+What Are Product-Qualified Leads?

 One of the earliest mentions of the PQL concept is in an article by Tomasz Tunguz from early 2013, “The Product Qualified Lead (PQL).”
 It describes a natural progression from MQLs to PQLs.
 However, the PQL only makes sense as part of a larger, product-led GTM strategy.
-Product-qualified leads are prospects that signed up and demonstrated buying intent based on product interest, usage, and behavioral data.
+Product-qualified leads are prospects that signed up and demonstrated buying intent based on product interest, usage and behavioral data.